sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

 ![stripe-13](./stripe-13.png)

-- A new window will pop up with the secret key.
+- A new window will pop up with the Secret key.
 - Copy the value of the Secret key.
 It should look like sk_live_somelongrandomvaluelike0Rx3jvetc
-    - Note: You won't be able to see the key again after this.
+    - Note that ou won't be able to see the key again after this.
 Make sure you copy it and save it somewhere safe and private.
 ![stripe-14](./stripe-14.png)
 - Paste that value in your Console->Build->Payments
 ![stripe-15](./stripe-15.png)